-How to choose SEO Keywords: SEO keywords are the words or phrases which appear in your website's content that make it possible for people to find your site with a search engine.
-A website is considered to be SEO optimized if it's content matches the searchers intent when they use a search engine.
+What are SEO keywords?
+SEO keywords are the words or phrases that appear in your website's content and make it possible for people to find your site with a search engine.
+A website is considered SEO optimized if its content matches search engine user intent.
+So, how do you choose SEO keywords?
+We'll show you.

-If you are a new business in Philadelphia or one of the surrounding towns, it stands to reason that you will want your website to show up in Google's results.
-But, how do you ensure that your website ranks well for the words that matter to your business?
-The answer is to "SEO" your website.
-But what is SEO, and how can you use SEO to get your website to be found in Google?
-Also, how to choose SEO keywords?
-Should you look for a Philadelphia SEO Agency to work with or should you try to do SEO yourself?
+If you are a business in Philadelphia or the surrounding area, it stands to reason that you want your website to show up in Google's results.
+How do you ensure that your website ranks well for the words that matter to your business?
+The answer is to "SEO" your website for the phrases that will generate the right kind of traffic.
+In this article, we'll help answer many of the common questions about choosing the right SEO keywords.
+We'll also help you decide whether to partner with a Philadelphia SEO Agency or tackle SEO yourself.

 - What is your website's content about?